gslab-econ/template/README.md

 #### What software can I use for data analysis?

-We have custom builders for R, Stata, and MATLAB.
-They all use the same syntax as the Python builder.
-You'll need to add the builders to the SCons environment by uncommenting their definitions in the SConstruct.
-Also check that the executable has been added to your PATH.
+We have custom builders for Python, R, Stata, and MATLAB.
+They all use the same syntax.
+You'll need to add the a builder to the SCons environment by uncommenting its definition in the SConstruct.
+Also check that its executable has been added to your PATH.

 See `analysis/source/prepare_data/` for sample scripts in each language.
 To run one of the sample scripts, uncomment its block in `analysis/source/prepare_data/SConscript` and its builder in `analysis/SConstruct`.
 Note that all sample scripts produce the same output, so only one block is allowed to run for each SCons build.
-If you uncomment the block for some other software, you need to comment out the block for Python.
+If you uncomment the block for one software, you need to comment out the blocks for all others.

 * If you're using R, make sure you've installed its dependencies.
 ```bash